thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 end
 {% endhighlight %}

-You should probably drop and remigrate your database at this point.

-now create the appearance channel, we are going to scope it out the same way with the room index.
+Drop, create, migrate and seed your database again.
+You may have to also delete your browser history to get rid of the session[:user_id] on your browser. now create the appearance channel, we are going to scope it out the same way with the room index.
 Everytime someone subscribes to the room we are going to set the status to true and publish that membership data to the room.
 Same for when they unsubscribe and we set the status to false.
 We will first create the appearance channel

 {% highlight powershell %}
   rails g channel appearance
 {% endhighlight %}

 Let's work out the server side code which is going to call two methods that we need to define in the membership model -- is_online and is_offline

+{% highlight ruby %}
+# app/models/membership.rb add these two methods

+  def is_online
+    self.update_attributes(online: true)
+  end

+  def is_offline
+    self.update_attributes(online: false)
+  end
+{% endhighlight %}

+And then the server side channel code.

 {% highlight ruby %}
 #app/channels/appearance_channel.rb